Your Cart 0

 Your Cart is Empty

 The following books must be obtained apart from the History Odyssey Modern Level 2 Study Guide.
 You may use any version, eBook, or print edition of these books.
-This list includes both the required books and also alternate options (see the note **).
+This list includes both the required books and also alternate options.

 Main Reference Spine: The Kingfisher History Encyclopedia (1999 or newer edition)